Fabio-A-Sa/Privago/docs/milestone2/report.md

 [Table T3]: defType edismax parameters

 Assigning diverse weights within the 'qf' parameter prioritizes the significance of the 'text' field, being our main field of search, followed by 'location' and 'name.'
 In the 'pf' parameter, exclusive attention is given to the 'text' field, serving as a dedicated phrase boost.
-This is complemented by the 'ps' parameter set to 3, a value determined through some analysis of the results of our queries.
+This is complemented by the 'ps' parameter set to 3, a good number of maximum tokens between the searched words.

 Being consistent with this boosted approach to every query has enhanced the system's query handling, leading to improvements in search results, as elaborated in the subsequent section.